-Where the testator has exceeded his or her testamentary freedom, those heirs who do not receive the full value of their forced heirship protected portion may sue to have the disposition abated to the permitted amount (CC, Article 522).
+Where the testator has exceeded their testamentary freedom, those heirs who do not receive the full value of their forced heirship protected portion may sue to have the disposition abated to the permitted amount (Article 522, CC).
 Testamentary provisions that infringe on the rights of protected heirs are therefore not automatically void.
-The right to receive the forced heirship protected portion needs to be actively claimed at court within one year after the date on which the heirs learned of the infringement of their rights and in any event no later than ten years after the succession, in the case of testamentary disposition, or after the testator's death, in the case of other dispositions.
-As long as the community of heirs still exists, and hence the estate is not yet entirely divided, the entitlement to abatement may be invoked as a defence at any time without statutes of limitations (CC, Article 533).
+The right to receive the forced heirship protected portion needs to be actively claimed at court within one year of the date on which the heirs learned of the infringement of their rights and in any event no later than ten years after the succession (in the case of testamentary disposition) or after the testator's death (in the case of other dispositions).
+As long as the community of heirs still exists and the estate is not yet entirely divided, the entitlement to abatement may be invoked as a defence at any time without statutes of limitations (Article 533, CC).

-If the court - after calculating the forced heirship portion of the claimant - determines that the claimant did not receive this portion either as a lifetime gift or as a testamentary disposition, such an heir has the right to request the proportionate reduction of the testamentary dispositions made in favour of others.
-Abatement applies first to testamentary dispositions and thereafter to inter vivos dispositions in reverse chronological order until the entitlement has been reconstituted, giving the heir even the right to claw back lifetime gifts (CC, Article 532).
-However, a beneficiary of such gift acting in good faith has a duty of restitution only to the extent that he or she is still enriched by the relevant transactions with the deceased at the time of succession (CC, Article 528).
+If the court - after calculating the forced heirship portion of the claimant - determines that the claimant did not receive this portion either as a lifetime gift or as a testamentary disposition, such heir has the right to request the proportionate reduction of the testamentary dispositions made in favour of others.
+Abatement applies first to testamentary dispositions (as of 1 January 2023, the acquisitions according to the legal succession will rank first) and thereafter to inter vivos dispositions in reverse chronological order until the entitlement has been reconstituted, giving the heir even the right to claw back lifetime gifts (Article 532, CC).
+However, a beneficiary of such gift acting in good faith has a duty of restitution only to the extent that they are still enriched by the relevant transactions with the deceased at the time of succession (Article 528, CC).